This post may contain affiliate links. Please read our disclosure policy.

 Shrimp (Optional)

-- Jerk Marinade – you can choose between mild or hot.
-I recommend using my Homemade Jerk Marinade, or if going store-bought, this Walkerswood or Grace brand work exceptionally great as well.
+- Jerk Marinade: Choose between mild or hot.
+I recommend using my Homemade Jerk Marinade.
+For store-bought, this Walkerswood or Grace brand work exceptionally great as well.

-- Garlic – minced, never hold back on garlic as it provide awesome flavour!
+- Garlic: Minced, never hold back on garlic as it provides awesome flavour!

 Rasta Pasta

-- Chicken Broth – use this for added flavor.
+- Chicken Broth: Use this for added flavour.
 You can use vegetable broth as an alternative.

-- Seasoning – I used paprika, Italian herb blend, black pepper, and salt (more or less to taste).
+- Seasoning: I use paprika, Italian herb blend, black pepper, and salt (more or less to taste).

 How to Make Rasta Pasta